Virtus Newfleet Multi-Sector Intermediate Bond Fund

 How The Fund Performed

-The Fund (Class I) returned -0.58% in the third quarter, outperforming the U.S. Bloomberg Aggregate Bond Index return of -3.23%.
+The Fund (Class I) returned 5.90% in the fourth quarter versus the U.S. Bloomberg Aggregate Bond Index return of 6.82%.

 Current Fund Strategy and Positioning

-Reduced exposure to cash, corporate high yield, and investment grade corporates.
-Increased exposure to agency MBS, commercial mortgages (CMBS), and asset-backed securities (ABS).
+Increased exposure to cash, EM high yield, and Yankee high-quality securities.
+Reduced exposure to U.S. Treasuries, ABS, and agency MBS.
 In addition to changes to the Fund’s sector allocation during the quarter, we continue to optimize positioning within sectors based on our view of the best relative value.

 Outlook

-Our multi-sector relative value approach enables us to take advantage of opportunities when events that trigger volatility, such as inflation worries or concerns surrounding the banking industry, affect valuations.
+Our multi-sector relative value approach enables us to take advantage of opportunities when events that trigger volatility, such as inflation worries or geopolitical concerns, affect valuations.
 In the current environment, we believe some of the best total return and yield opportunities can be found in spread sectors.
-However, given the risk of a recession, the Fund's exposure to spread sectors that would typically be more negatively impacted, such as corporate high yield and emerging markets high yield, are at low levels relative to historical averages.
+However, given the risk of a possible recession and spreads largely pricing in a soft landing, the Fund’s exposure to spread sectors that would typically be more negatively impacted, such as corporate high yield and EM, are below long-term averages.
 Credit selection and positioning remain key.
-Specific sectors that demonstrate the best relative value for us include:
+Specific sectors that demonstrate the best relative value for us include out-of-index/off-the-run ABS, non-agency RMBS, and the BBB-quality tier within corporate investment grade.

 The commentary is the opinion of the subadviser.
 This material has been prepared using sources of information generally believed to be reliable; however, its accuracy is not guaranteed.
 Opinions represented are subject to change and should not be considered investment advice or an offer of securities.